 Comparable in many ways to Lexis and Westlaw, this is a legal research service that offers full-text searchable access to comprehensive libraries of federal and state cases, statutes, constitutions, court rules, administrative regulations, and attorney general opinions.
 The service is expanding to include libraries of newspapers, federal court filings, and legal forms.
 We have an IP based subscription, which you can access via our list of Electronic Resources.

 Remember, you always have access to our many, many other legal and non-legal databases.
-To see a list of the more than one hundred such databases, go to our Electronic Resources page.
+To see a list of the more than one hundred such databases, visit our Electronic Resources page.

 All students are welcome to use these databases from off campus or on campus via their own computer, or the computer labs.
 You may access the databases via our Electronic Resources page.
 Explore the Library’s legal research databases, and don’t forget about E-Journals A to Z.